samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

 ---
 I come from a family of 6, argumentative, opinionated, and curious.
 There is always a low pressure storm building, waiting to break out into an argument, debate, or spontaneous dance session in the kitchen.

-My mother first introduced to the idea of Entropy.
+My mother first introduced me to the idea of Entropy.
 As her parents (my Opa and Nana) began to age, the reality of living in the remote high desert of Nevada became untenable.
-Their property required constant maintenance: including a well, first powered by a homemade windmill, then by solar panels he installed himself.
+Their property required constant maintenance including a well, first powered by a homemade windmill, then by solar panels my Opa installed himself.

 My mom, the oldest of her siblings, decided to build a house in our backyard for my Opa and Nana to move into.
-The [Entropy House](https://www.pinterest.com/levyrachael/entropy-house/) was born.
-This project, born from pragmatic love became a home for us all to experience the Entropy inherent in the process of life, death, and rebirth.
+Thus, the [Entropy House](https://www.pinterest.com/levyrachael/entropy-house/) was born.
+This project, born from pragmatic love, became a home for us all to experience the entropy inherent in the process of life, death, and rebirth.

 ![Windmill with Opa working](/assets/img/entropy-garden/windmill.jpg){: width="400"}
 _My Opa maintaining the windmill that powered their well_

 ![Opa in front of windmill](/assets/img/entropy-garden/opa-windmill.jpg){: width="400"}
-_The windmill, first powered by wind, then by solar_
+_The windmill

 ![High desert home](/assets/img/entropy-garden/badger-street.jpg){: width="400"}
 _The remote high desert home in Silver Springs, Nevada_

 When Chloe asked for art submissions for her birthday gallery show, I knew I was going to take this moment to start my own blog (welcome :\)) and I wanted to explore entropy.
-Beyond that I wasn't  I've never been confident calling myself an artist.
+I also wanted to continue to work on my persistent doubt that I'm not creative enough to be an artist.

+I have been doing this work for a long time.
 In high school, I applied to the Teen Arts Group (TAG) at the Seattle Art Museum to challenge that feeling of inadequacy.
-Lacking a piece of art to bring to the the interview, I brought my beat-up running shoes.
-I explained how the worn treads were a journal of my meditation across the many miles and places I'd been.
+Lacking a piece of art to bring to the interview, I brought my beat-up running shoes.
+I explained how the worn treads were a journal of meditation across the many miles and places I'd been.
 I loved the challenge of finding art and meaning in something purely functional.
-That experience taught me that art is a matter of perspective and a willingness to look.

-Every Thursday we made art, ate snacks, and planned Teen Night Out: a free museum party for teens with live performances, figure painting, and tours.
-My favorite project as part of TAG was working with a piece from the museum's collection.
-I chose the elevator doors from the Chicago Stock Exchange, an exhibit I'd initially walked past without realizing it was art.
+I continued to do that as part of TAG, advocating for creative projects at our events that were accessible to those who didn't connect to art in more traditional mediums.
+My favorite project as part of TAG was showcasing a piece from the museum's collection.
+I chose the elevator doors from the Chicago Stock Exchange, an exhibit I'd initially walked past without even realizing it was part of the museum.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin: 2rem 0;">
   <iframe